Hup language: Semiverbal "Verby" nouns

 While these words belong to the noun class (they typically appear as arguments of a clause, and aspectual inflection is not required), they have verb-like qualities, such as occurrence in verbal compounds (which is normally restricted to only verbs):

 Respect markers

 The enclitic =wəd, derived from the word for “old man” wəhə́d, can be inserted as a respect marker when referring to spiritual beings or other humans.
 The feminine form of this is =wa.

 This marker is usually used to refer to someone older or of higher status, though it can also be used to indicate someone to be feared, especially when used to refer to dangerous spirits.

 The usage of =wəd is also not necessarily respectful.
 The enclitic can also be affixed to children's names as a sign of affection, comparable to doing the same in English with the titles “Mister” or “Miss”.

+Negation

+Negation is complex in Hup, as three separate strategies can be used to express negation in the language.
+The most common form of indicating negation is through the negator suffix [-nɨ́h] on verbal or adjectival predicates (and not nominal predicates, which are negated with the identity negation article).
+Secondly, predicative particle [pã̌] can be used with noun phrases to express specifically the negation of the existence of a referent.
+Lastly, the article [ʔǎp] expresses negation against an entity within a clause or the against entire clause itself, where the most common use of this particle is as an identity negator with nominal predicates.